louandrei/Lightweight-Convolutional-Liquid-Neural-Network-for-Efficient-Classification-of-Bioacoustic-Signal/README.md

 ---

 ## 📌 Overview
-This repository contains the implementation of the **Hybrid Liquid Neural Network (Hybrid LNN)** used in my Master's thesis:
+This repository contains the implementation of the **Convolutional Liquid Neural Network (Hybrid LNN)** used in my Master's thesis:
 **"Lightweight Convolutional Liquid Neural Network for Efficient Classification of Bioacoustic Signal"** (2025, Lou Andrei Rabanzo).

 The Hybrid LNN combines **1D convolutional feature extraction** with **liquid neurons** to efficiently classify **bee vs. no-bee audio recordings** directly from raw waveforms.